billwear/mesh/README.md

 Just a little set of scripts that reproduce text versions of UI screens (like the Machine List, for example) on your terminal:

 ### machine-list
 **lsmm** "list MAAS machines" - prints a text machine list, very much like the MAAS UI machine list.
-You can select machine status values to filter the output table.
-It *also* prints details on individual machines, selected by hostname or system ID.
-It requires pip-ing the **tabulate** module.
+You can select various values to filter the output table.
 Has extensive command line help.

-Here's an example of the full machine list:
+Here's an example of **lsmm**:

 ![machine list](text-machine-list.jpg)

+**catmm** "print MAAS machine details" - prints detail records for machines.
+You can select various values to filter the output table.
+Has extensive command line help.

-And an example of machine details:
+Here's an example of **catmm**:

 ![machine details](machine-details.jpg)

 Also useful for CLI-centric documentation.